Haripuñjaya: Foundation

-According to the Camadevivamsa, Jinakalamali and Singhanavati chronicles, the city was founded between 629–57 AD by four hermits named Suthep, Sukatanata, Tapanana, and Chantasikatungka.
+According to the Cāmadevivaṃsa, Jinakalamali and Singhanavati chronicles, the city was founded between 629–57 AD by four hermits named Sudeva, Sukatanata, Tapanana, and Chantasikatungka.
 Hermit Sukatanata requested the Mon ruler of the Lavo Kingdom (present-day Lopburi) to send his daughter, Jamadevi, to become the first queen of the city.
-However, this date is now considered too early, and the actual beginning is placed at around 750 AD.
-At that time, most of what is now central Thailand was under the rule of various Mon city-states, known collectively as the Dvaravati kingdom.
 Queen Jamadevi gave birth to twins, the older succeeding her as the ruler of Lamphun, and the younger becoming ruler of neighboring Lampang.

-The local legend said that at the beginning of her reign, Haripuñjaya's Jamadevi defeated the Lawa dynasty's Khun Luang Wilangka, the 13th king of Raming Nakhon (ระมิงค์นคร, present Chiang Mai), but her 2 princes married the 2 princesses of King Vilanga and both dynasties became allies.
+The local legend has it that at the beginning of her reign Haripuñjaya's Jamadevi defeated the Lawa dynasty's Khun Luang Wilangka, the 13th king of Raming Nakhon (ระมิงค์นคร, present Chiang Mai).
+Her two princes then married two princesses of King Vilanga, and the two houses became allies.
+The Lan Na chronicles as reported by Jindasu end the episode differently: Wilangkha, whom Haripuñjaya called Phaya Milakkha, was defeated and withdrew with his people to the hills.